Devithaps/Data-Science-Assessment/README.md

 Project Overview: ABC Company Employee Data Analysis

-This project involves the analysis of employee data from 'ABC Company' (likely representing a sports organization given the context of teams and positions like 'PG', 'SF', 'C').
+This project involves the analysis of employee data from 'ABC Company'.
 The analysis aims to understand various aspects of the employee base, including team distribution, age demographics, positional breakdown, salary expenditure, and the correlation between age and salary.

  Steps